The holomorphic couch theorem: Preliminaries

-A \emph{puncture} in a Riemann surface $X$ is an end for which there is a proper (preimages of compact sets are compact) conformal embedding $\overline \DD \setminus 0 \to X$.
-For example, $\CC$ has one puncture at infinity and $\CC \setminus 0$ has two punctures.
+A \emph{puncture} in a Riemann surface $X$ is an end corresponding to a proper (preimages of compact sets are compact) conformal embedding $\overline \DD \setminus \{0\}\to X$.
+For example, $\CC$ has one puncture at infinity and $\CC \setminus \{0\}$ has two punctures.
+For hyperbolic surfaces, punctures are the same as a cusps, or ends with parabolic monodromy.
 Every puncture can be \emph{filled}, meaning that one can add the missing point and extend the complex structure there.
-The set of punctures of $X$ is denoted by $\dot{X}$ and the Riemann surface obtained by filling the punctures is denoted by $X \cup \dot{X}$.
-For hyperbolic surfaces, punctures are the same as a cusps, or ends with parabolic monodromy.
+The set of punctures of $X$ is denoted by $\dot{X}$.

-Given a finite hyperbolic surface $X$, we write $\what X =X \cup \partial X \cup \dot X$ for the compact bordered Riemann surface obtained after adding the ideal boundary and filling the punctures.
+Given a finite Riemann surface $X$, we write $\what X =X \cup \partial X \cup \dot X$ for the compact bordered Riemann surface obtained after adding the ideal boundary and filling the punctures (by definition, a non-hyperbolic Riemann surface has empty ideal boundary).
 Suppose that $\partial X$ is non-empty.
 Then if we take two copies of $\what X$---the second with reversed orientation---and glue them along $\partial X$ with the identity, we get a closed Riemann surface called the \emph{double} of $\what X$.
-Because of this construction, many theorems about closed Riemann surfaces with finitely many points removed are also true for finite Riemann surfaces.
-We will state and use such theorems without further remarks.
+Because of this construction, many theorems about Riemann surfaces of finite type are also true for finite Riemann surfaces.